Husnain56/Store-Backup-in-S3/README.md

-# Store Backup in Amazon S3 bucket
+# Store File in Amazon S3 bucket using Boto3

 # Create a new IAM user or use existing one (Skip this step if you already have an IAM User)